 What are the best strategies for fat loss?
 Fat loss is a bit of a maze.
 Most people go in with a fair idea of what they want to achieve and how they should go about it, but, inevitably, most folks fail.
 But why does this happen?
 Why does something seemingly straightforward trip so many people up?
-For the most part, it all comes down to having a solid plan of action.
+Mostly, it all comes down to having a solid plan of action.
 Today, we’ll go over four bodybuilding strategies for fat loss.

 Lifting weight regularly is one of the best strategies for fat loss.

 We rarely consider lifting weights when we think of ‘fat loss’ we rarely consider lifting weights.
 Prevailing wisdom suggests that we instead do endless amounts of cardio and follow a proper diet.
 But, there is a benefit to lifting weights if you want to lose fat.
 Lifting weights is significant because it trains your muscles.
 This stimulus then signals to your body that muscle tissue is essential and should not be used for energy.
 Also, this allows you to keep your muscle mass and instead lose mostly fat–which is the goal.

 But, if you don’t impose that stress on your muscles, the body doesn’t have as good of a reason to keep this metabolically costly tissue around, so you lose a lot more muscle alongside the fat.

 Doing more work in less time at the gym is another of the best strategies for fat loss.

 You might think: “But I don’t have the time to lift weights!
 My schedule is jam-packed as is.”
 We hear you–it’s challenging to find the time.
 The good news is that you can lift weights and make it work even if you don’t have over 20 to 30 minutes for a workout.

 To do that, you can use techniques such as: